OracleMichael/OIC101/README.md

 	4. After configuring, you should see a screen similar to this one.
 Note: you can click the icon pointed out below to automatically center and zoom out to fit all integration components.
 	<img src="images/OIC-3.12.png" width="100%" title="Finished configuring invoke">
 **What's going on here?** This connection was configured originally to contact the base URL, or `https://oic101.herokuapp.com`.
-When the connection was added to the integration, the relative resource URI was `callOic`.
+When the connection is added to the integration, the relative resource URI is `callOic`.
 This means that when the integration reaches this component, OIC will make a POST call to `https://oic101.herokuapp.com/callOic`, which is precisely the URL to hit.
-Also, the payload/body sent along with the POST request was of the form `{ "message": ""}`, which is the format that the application recognizes (a single object called "message" of type string, as indicated by the empty double quotes).
+Also, the payload/body sent along with the POST request is of the form `{ "message": "" }`, which is the format that the application recognizes (a single object called "message" of type string, as indicated by the empty double quotes).
 Even though the format has been defined, the actual payload has yet to be sent over.
 You will hard-code this string first, then modify the integration to dynamically accept any string based on a parameter.

 6. Configure the map called "Map to sendToApp".

-	1. Click on the map and select the pencil icon.
+	1. Click on the map and select the **pencil icon**.
 For reference, the eyeball icon allows you to view the map, the pencil icon allows you to edit the map, and the menu/details opens a menu with more options.
 	<img src="images/OIC-3.13.png" width="100%" title="How to edit a map">

 	2. The map dialog opens, detailing all elements prior to this map on the left side and all inputs to the immediate next element on the right side.
-In this case, the immediate next element is the REST connection to the application, sendToApp, and it was defined to have a payload containing a single "message" object of type string.
-Click "\*message" (first image), click on the line that says "-- Drag and Drop or Type value here...", and enter a random value (second image), for instance "This is a message from OIC."
+In this case, the immediate next element is the REST connection to the application, **sendToApp**, and it was defined to have a payload containing a single "message" object of type string.
+Click "\*message" (first image), click on the line that says "-- Drag and Drop or Type value here...", and enter a random string (second image), for instance "This is a message from OIC."
 This message must be different from the default value of the message stored on the application, which is "Hello world!!!".
-Click **Save** to save the map, then **Close**, and finally **Validate** and then **Close**.
+Click **Save** to save the mapping, then **Close**, and finally **Validate** and then **Close** to save your changes to the map.
 	<img src="images/OIC-3.14.png" width="100%" title="Contents of a map">
 	<img src="images/OIC-3.15.png" width="100%" title="Hard-code the value of message">